 Perhaps the most important and strongest indicator of a false teacher.
 No matter what if the teacher denies Jesus is the Christ and the Son of God (Matt.
 16:15-16) and He is God (Is.
 9:6) one should avoid him!

 There have been very influential people who came under the guise of being a follower of God that founded their own religion or cult, namely Muhammad, Joseph Smith, and Charles Taze Russell.
 Today there are millions of followers of their respective religions or cults.
 They believed in a Jesus that wasn’t the Biblical Jesus Christ.
 Every false teacher will deny the eternal Gospel, which is the Good News concerning Jesus’ death, burial, and resurrection according to the scriptures (1 Cor.
-15:1-4), but instead preach another Gospel.
+15:1-4), but instead preaches another Gospel.

-Or the preacher will pervert who Jesus is character wise.
-Their Jesus maybe a Jesus who doesn’t judge because He just loves everyone.
-However the Bible reads the wrath of God abides on unbelievers (John 3:36) and commands all men everywhere to repent (Acts 17:30).
+Or the preacher will pervert who Jesus is character-wise.
+Their Jesus may be a Jesus who doesn’t judge because He just loves everyone.
+However, the Bible reads the wrath of God abides on unbelievers (John 3:36) and commands all men everywhere to repent (Acts 17:30).

-It’s vitally important for every person to personally know Jesus Christ of the Bible so it would easy to spot the counterfeit Jesuses taught by false teachers.
+It’s vitally important for every person to personally know Jesus Christ of the Bible so it would be easy to spot the counterfeit Jesuses taught by false teachers.

 11. Too Proud To Be Corrected

-These type of teachers have a tendency to take themselves too seriously – they think so highly of themselves they believe they are always right even if the Body of Christ comes in agreement against that person on an issue or issues.
+These type of teachers has a tendency to take themselves too seriously – they think so highly of themselves they believe they are always right even if the Body of Christ comes in agreement against that person on an issue or issues.
 He is always right in his own eyes.
-If one rebukes him he retaliates.
+If one rebukes him, he retaliates.
 The Spirit of God is not behind such behavior (Pro.
 12:1).
 Unwilling to heed correction is a sign of pride and pride is an abomination to God (Pro.
 16:5).